artur-gramacki/Epileptic-Seizure-Detection/README.md

 This is the Electronic Supplements for the paper
-**A Deep Learning Framework for Epileptic Seizure Detection based on Neonatal EEG Signals** by Artur Gramacki and Jarosław Gramacki
+**A Deep Learning Framework for Epileptic Seizure Detection based on Neonatal EEG Signals**

+*Artur Gramacki & Jarosław Gramacki*

 Emails:  a.gramacki@issi.uz.zgora.pl, j.gramacki@ck.uz.zgora.pl